flamholz/flamholz.github.io/_posts/2022-10-18-relatively-new-pubs.md

 Goldford JE, George AB, Flamholz AI, Segrè D. 2022.
 [Protein cost minimization promotes the emergence of coenzyme redundancy](https://www.pnas.org/doi/full/10.1073/pnas.2110787119).
 Proc Natl Acad Sci U S A 119:e2110787119.

+# eQuilibrator 3.0 and API

+In my first project in the Milo lab (≈2010) I worked with with [Elad Noor](https://scholar.google.com/citations?user=E4UymDMAAAAJ&hl=en) to build [eQuilibrator](https://equilibrator.weizmann.ac.il/), an online calculator for estimating the thermodynamic potentials of metabolic reactions.
+Over the years we have greatly improved the website, and, with the help of several crucial collaborators like Moritz Beber, developed a programmatic API.
+The API enables modelers to get make arbitrary estimates $\Delta$G estimates without crashing the website, and permits more accurate calculations by giving access to the covariance between related thermodynamic estimates.

+Beber ME, Gollub MG, Mozaffari D, Shebek KM, Flamholz AI, Milo R, Noor E. 2021. [eQuilibrator 3.0: a database solution for thermodynamic constant estimation](https://academic.oup.com/nar/article/50/D1/D603/6445959).
+Nucleic Acids Res.

 # COVID adventures

 Early in the pandemic I participated in a series of "by the numbers" efforts with my former advisor, [Ron Milo](https://www.weizmann.ac.il/plants/Milo/home), and my current co-mentor [Rob Phillips](https://www.rpgroup.caltech.edu/).
 These efforts were designed to provide accurate reference for quantitative values relating to the virus and the infection, and to put those numbers in context for scientific and broader audiences.